neha-nayeem/Project-01/README.md

 ## Notes and Resources

 * A `config.py` file will be required for the notebook to run properly.
-This should contains the Google API key needed to make the API calls.
+This should contain the Google API key needed to make the API calls.

 * The following datasets were used:
     - Crime data from Toronto Police Open Data: https://data.torontopolice.on.ca/pages/open-data